yeraidiazcastro/PAMAP2/README.md

 You are required to:

-1 - Carry out thorough exploratory data analysis and appropriately handle missing or dirty data;
+1 - Carry out thorough exploratory data analysis and appropriately handle missing or dirty data.

-2 - Develop and test at least one hypothesis for a relationship between a single pair of attributes;
+2 - Develop and test at least one hypothesis for a relationship between a single pair of attributes.

 3 - Develop and test at least one model which uses multiple attributes to make predictions.